dante-ev/docker-texlive/README.md

 We decided to base on the official texlive image, because this ensures recent texlive packages and a working basic build.
 We extended the image with tools required for our use cases.

+## Development hints

+- At a release, we point to a specific tag of the "upstream" Docker image.
+  To find out the lasest tag there, follow the instructions at <https://gitlab.com/islandoftex/images/texlive/-/issues/9>.
+  Search for `build:latest: [2021, no, no]` in the build jobs.
+  `no, no` means: no documentation and no source files.

 ## Alternatives